tendermint/tendermint/docs/specification/block-structure.rst

 application <https://github.com/tendermint/abci>`__.
 It represents the state of the actual application, rather that the state of the blockchain itself.
-This means it's necessary in order to perform any business logic, such as verifying and account balance.
+This means it's necessary in order to perform any business logic, such as verifying an account balance.

 **Note** After the transactions are committed to a block, they still need to be processed in a separate step, which happens between the